smroid/cedar-server/about.md

 * Lens characteristics: Cedar does a trial plate solve, passing null constraints for field of view and lens distortion, with a generous solve timeout.
-Given the calibrated exposure duration, there should be a proper number of centroids, leading to a good initial solution, if slow because of the lack of FOV constraint.
-The actual FOV and lens distortion parameters are extracted and used for Aim mode plate solves, yielding the fastest possible solves.
+Given the calibrated exposure duration, there should be a proper number of centroids, leading to a good initial solution, even if slow because of the lack of FOV constraint.
+The actual FOV and lens distortion parameters are obtained and used for subsequent Aim mode plate solves, yielding faster solves.

 * Solver parameters: The trial plate solve in the previous calibration step also yields a sense of how long solves take on this system, allowing a suitable